Friday, October 31, 2025

 Quick Movie Reviews: One Battle After Another, The Smashing Machine, Bone Lake, Play Dirty

 One Battle After Another: I punted on writing a full One Battle After Another review last week and honestly, I'm glad that I did.
 It would've been difficult to articulate the biggest issues I had with the film without delving heavily into spoilers in a lengthier review and I had no interest in tapdancing around them with a few vague paragraphs that didn't really say much of anything useful.
-I'll just leave at this: One Battle After Another is a good movie that has some electrifying sequences, strong performances (Key supporting players Benicio del Toro and Regina Hall steal the show with their often hilarious degree of calmness under pressure and quiet pain respectively) and wisely portrays white nationalists as the bumbling, insecure babies that they are, but the scattershot first act and not at allbuying the actions of Chase Infinti's character in the film's final scene caused it to fall short of greatness in my eyes.
+I'll just leave it at this: One Battle After Another is a good movie that has some electrifying sequences, strong performances (Key supporting players Benicio del Toro and Regina Hall steal the show with their often hilarious degree of calmness under pressure and quiet pain respectively) and wisely portrays white nationalists as the bumbling, insecure babies that they are, but the scattershot first act and not at all buying the actions of Chase Infinti's character in the film's final scene caused it to fall short of greatness in my eyes.
 Feel free to taunt me in March when it wins Best Picture and at least a half dozen more awards at the Oscars.

 Grade: B